 There are many different types of foot orthotics available.
 At Entire Podiatry, we understand that there are a various factors which might affect the decision you make when it comes to choosing orthotics to best suit your individual needs.

-At Entire Podiatry, we offer three different types of orthotics, to suit different circumstances:
+At Entire Podiatry, we offer two different types of orthotics, to suit different circumstances:

 This article is designed to give you the information you need to consider when making a decision about orthotics…